jorgeloopzz/dotfiles/.config/ranger/README.md

 set preview_images_method w3m
 ```

 > To preview videos, you need [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer), no matter what you chose before.
-Same as images, config should look like [this](https://github.com/jorgeloopzz/dotfiles/blob/master/.config/ranger/scope.sh#L157).
+In this case, you should have [this](https://github.com/jorgeloopzz/dotfiles/blob/master/.config/ranger/scope.sh#L157) configuration.
 >
 > All this preview images are stored in `~/.cache/ranger/`.